ShalimRazzak/Active-Directory-Azure/README.md

 <p>
 Step 1.
 Setup Resources in Azure

-1.a Create the Domain Controller VM (Windows Server 2022) named “DC-1”
+1.a Create the Domain Controller VM (Windows Server 2022) named “Random Name”
     1.1 Take note of the Resource Group and Virtual Network (Vnet) that get created at this time

 1.b Set Domain Controller’s NIC Private IP address to be static

-1.c Create the Client VM (Windows 10) named “Client-1”.
+1.c Create the Client VM (Windows 10) named “Random Name”.
 Use the same Resource Group and Vnet that was created in Step 1.1
 </p>
 <br />